 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use shallow copying only where the aliasing caused is intended.
+Use shallow copying only where the aliasing caused is intended and comment usage at the usage point.

-Use deep copying if there is any possibility that the aliasing of a shallow copy would affect the application adversely, or if in doubt.
+Use deep copying if there is any possibility (or doubt) that the aliasing of a shallow copy would affect the application adversely.

 Use abstractions to ensure deep copies where needed, e.g., by (re-)defining assignment operations, constructors, and other operations that copy component values.